by Alexandra DeMarco

-This summer, Wiegand will be accompanying Vice Provost for International Affairs Gretchen Neisler, Director of the CGE Office of Communications and Office of Asia Engagement Rachel Rui, Associate Professor Moonhee Cho, Associate Professor Noriko Horiguchi and Professor Xiaopeng Zhao on a trip to Korea, Japan and the Philippines.
+In June 2022, Wiegand accompanied Vice Provost for International Affairs Gretchen Neisler, Director of the CGE Office of Communications and Office of Asia Engagement Rachel Rui, Associate Professor Moonhee Cho and Associate Professor Noriko Horiguchi on a trip to Korea, Japan and the Philippines.

-Here, Wiegand will be working to initiate a partnership, funded by a Global Catalyst Grant from the Global Research Office, between UT and the Institute on North Korean Studies at Yonsei University in Seoul, South Korea.
+Here, Wiegand worked to initiate a partnership, funded by a Global Catalyst Grant from the Global Research Office, between UT and the Institute on North Korean Studies at Yonsei University in Seoul, South Korea.
 Wiegand and colleagues selected that institute because of the threat posed by North Korea to South Korea and the United States.